 Baume & Mercier Classima Jumping Hour (ref.
 MOA10039) specification

 Movement: Automatic, Dubois Depraz 14400, based on ETA 2892-A2, Swiss Made

 Size: 42.00 mm

 Case height: 10.00

 Hands: Steel, gold-plated

 Water resistance: 30 meters

-Strap: Black natural leather; deployment buckle with push button
+Strap: Black natural leather; deployment buckle with a push-button